eliorivero/just-in-time-content/readme.txt

 - night
 However, each hour selection covers the entire day so you don't have to select all four: you can select three ranges, or two, or one.

-= Contributing =

-Contributions and suggestions are received at [the plugin repo on GitHub](https://github.com/eliorivero/admin-bar-publish).

 == Installation ==

-1. Install this plugin in the WP Admin by going to Plugins > Add New and searching for "just in time content".
+1. Install this plugin in the WP Admin by going to Plugins > Add New and searching for "time based content".

 2. Once it's installed, activate it.